mizzao/meteor-sharejs/README.md

 ## Notes

-- There's currently no security on this; ShareJS runs on a different port which is agnostic to the Meteor users.
+- There's currently no security on this; ShareJS is agnostic to the Meteor users.
 The document ids are used for access.
 - It's best to create a `Meteor.Collection` for your documents which generates good unique ids to connect to ShareJS with.
 Use these to render the templates above.
 - Importing ace dependencies is somewhat unsatisfactory.
 Waiting for improvements to Meteor package management system.
 - Need a better way to specify the redis server for persistent documents.